Yaroslav Minkin: Life and career

-In 2008 Minkin together became chairman of the board of STAN (youth organization).
+In 2008 Minkin together became chairman of the board of STAN (non-governmental organization).
 In 2014, Minkin was forced to move from Luhansk because of the threats from the Russian hybrid army forces in Donbas and was back to action in Ivano-Frankivsk in Ukraine.
 This year he made a speech «Butterflies on the Luhansk military airfield» in the European External Action Service of European Commission seminar on culture and conflicts, «The Case of Ukraine» (2014).
 In Brussels, he tried to explain how artists and social activists kept human rights in the last decade.
 He also organized a peacebuilding action in Potsdamer Platz in Berlin.

 Minkin graduated first from University of Luhansk in 2007 and then, in 2019, from Ukrainian Catholic University with thesis about strengthening the role of young generation in political decision-making processes.
 He also finished post-graduated peacebuilding program "Arts and International Cooperation" in Zurich University of the Arts in 2022 with thesis about methodology of Open Dialogues about Peace and International Peace Day in Ukraine celebration.

 In 2018 Yaroslav Minkin became a fellow of Prague Civil Society Centre.
 With support of Igor Blaževič Minkin met influential activists from Eastern Partnership countries and later expanded his work to Central Asia.
 During his fellowship program, he developed thesis about influence of young generation on political decision-making process.
 Based on the study, Yuliya Lyubych and Yaroslav Minkin created script of the educational video about participation and democracy in Ukrainian context.

+Since 2019, Minkin is leading a youth empowerment program for decolonization and post-war development Young Diversity Ambassadors with the aim to empower a new generation of independent young intersectional activists in Ukraine, their informal groups and emerging organisations, helping them to find their role in the post-war recovery and development, and to bring social changes into society.